mikeckennedy/smarter_web_deploy/GettingStarted.md

 * Your live site.
 E.g. http://blog.michaelckennedy.net
 * A non-public deployment site.
 E.g. http://deployblog.michaelckennedy.net

 The user account running your deployment site must have read / write permissions to the folders holding your live site.
 Put a sample ASP.NET website in each of these and make sure they load correctly in a browser.
-This is just basic hosting, nothing about smarter web deploy is tested yet.
+This is just basic hosting.
+Nothing about smarter web deploy is tested yet.

 **Part 3 - Publishing to your live site**